Curriculum

 International Business Finance

-Design Thinking for Strategy
+Design Thinking for Busines

-Design Thinking for Strategy
+Design Thinking for Business

 This module teaches students how to use principles of design thinking to reason in sophisticated and persuasive ways about the practice of strategic analysis.
 This module is neither a business nor a corporate strategy course—instead, it should be thought of as a critical thinking module taught using strategy as a context.
 10 In an increasingly uncertain business environment, leaders cannot be effective strategists solely by learning a series of strategy frameworks for single businesses and for corporate entities comprising multiple businesses (which is the function of conventional modules teaching business and corporate strategy respectively)—they must also understand how to reason about these frameworks in sophisticated ways and think about them in relation to the kinds of data needed to design good strategy.
 Most importantly, they must be able to make persuasive arguments about strategic decisions.
 This module complements conventional business and corporate strategy courses by emphasizing and giving students experience in using critical thinking, rigorous argument, and use of evidence in the context of thinking through, selecting, and communicating strategy effectively.
 Students in this course will begin by learning how to use design thinking to supplement conventional strategy in uncertain environments or entrepreneurial ventures.
 Students will then apply these strategic thinking tools through interactive in-class case analyses and a written strategic analysis on an organization of their choice.

-Design Thinking for Strategy
+Design Thinking for Business

 Digital Transformation of Industries, Ecosystems, and Firm Strategies